West Virginia First-Time Home Buyer: 2023 Programs and Grants

 WVHDF Movin’ Up Program DPA

-Much like the down payment assistance it offers first-time home buyers, WVHDF’s Movin’ Up DPA is a 15-year second mortgage loan that compliments a Movin’ Up home loan.
+Much like the down payment assistance it offers first-time home buyers, WVHDF’s Movin’ Up DPA is a 15-year second mortgage loan that complements a Movin’ Up home loan.
 Qualifying borrowers can get up to $8,000 with down payments of 10% or more, or $5,000 for those with less than 10% down.

-• $8,000 for loans with loan-value-ratio less than 90% of the purchase price
+- $8,000 for loans with loan-to-value ratios less than 90% of the purchase price

 Contact a WVHDF-approved lender to check your eligibility for either program.